Frequently asked questions about XARELTO®

 XARELTO® is a selective inhibitor of FXa.
 It does not require a cofactor (such as anti-thrombin III) for activity.
 XARELTO® inhibits free FXa and prothrombinase activity.
 XARELTO® has no direct effect on platelet aggregation, but indirectly inhibits platelet aggregation induced by thrombin.
 By inhibiting FXa, XARELTO® decreases thrombin generation.

-XARELTO withMe-the personalized experience that connects your patients to educational support and cost support options.
+Once a decision has been made to prescribe XARELTO® (rivaroxaban), XARELTO withMe is a personalized experience that connects your patients to educational support and cost support options.

 XARELTO withMe is designed to help patients throughout their treatment journey: